spacegoing/ITHeiMa/课堂笔记/today/basics_mysql.md

 #### TL;DR; ####

+0. `floats` and `doubles` are necessarily imprecise.
+Using DECIMAL is usually what you want. (comment from below question)

 1. In MySQL, there are exactly *two* floating point datatypes: single precision (32-bits) and double precision (64-bits.)